 Table of Contents

-The first thing that you’ll notice from the Archer AX73 is the 6 antennas poking out from the router.
+The first thing that you’ll notice from the Archer AX73 is the 6 antennas.
 These antennas are real and not just for show.
-We’ve already tear down this router and identified that 4 antennas are used for the 5Ghz network and 2 antennas are used for the 2.4Ghz network.
+We’ve taken apart router and identified that 4 antennas are used for the 5Ghz network and 2 antennas are used for the 2.4Ghz network.

-The reason why there are 6 antennas is because the Archer AX73 uses an individual antenna for each transmit channel rather than combining both the 2.4Ghz and 5Ghz into a single antenna module.
-This means the design of each antenna can be fully optimized for their desired frequency without compromising on the performance.
-It promises to deliver a really strong WiFi coverage as the key selling point.
+The reason why there are 6 antennas is because the Archer AX73 uses an individual antenna for each transmit channel rather than combining both the 2.4Ghz and 5Ghz into a single antenna.
+Rather than using a dual-band antenna, each antennas on the router are optimized for their desired frequency, resulting in better performance without compromises.

 The Archer AX73 also runs really cool and stable in our test.
-TP-Link improved the cooling capability by using a much larger heatsink and more ventilation hole.
-As such, the Archer AX73 is bigger and chunkier with cleverly designed ventilation holes.
-It barely heats up even on prolonged stress test and certainly much cooler than the Archer AX50.
+It’s because TP-Link used a much larger heatsink and added more ventilation.
+This is why the Archer AX73 is so big and heavy!
+In fact, it barely heats up even on prolonged stress test and certainly much cooler than the infamous Archer AX50.

 Hardware and Specs

-The Archer AX73 is powered by the Broadcom BCM6750 1.5Ghz triple-core CPU with 512MB worth of RAM.
+The Archer AX73 is powered by a fast Broadcom 1.5Ghz Triple-Core CPU and comes with 512MB RAM.
 TP-Link says this router can actually support up to 200 devices connected simultaneously.
 While I don’t have 200 devices to test, the router do work realiably in my home with close to 50 devices connected to it.

 Connectivity wise, the router comes with 4 Gigabit Ethernet LAN ports and a single Gigabit Ethernet WAN port.
 It also comes with a USB 3.0 port which can be used for file sharing and printer sharing to devices connected to the wireless router.
 The LED status indicator on the router can be disabled if needed.